The 401k Optimizer

-The Optimizer is a SaaS app that was launched in 2018.
-It looks at your company plans and risk tolerance settings to recommend investments that are in line with your risk tolerance setting.
-In addition, it uses a proprietary algorithm called the HCM BuyLine to advise you when and how to rebalance your holdings in case of sudden changes in market conditions.
+The Optimizer looks at your 401k and your risk tolerance settings to recommend ways to rebalance your 401k.
+In addition, it uses a proprietary algorithm called the HCM BuyLine to advise you when and how to rebalance your holdings in case of sudden changes in the market.
 It’s the user’s responsibility to make those adjustments with their plan provider.

 The Optimizer was in the middle of a huge transition.
 Howard Capital’s clients are actually other financial advisors, not individual investors.
 These financial advisors have been introducing the Optimizer to their clients and helping them use it, but now we need to Optimizer to stand on its own.

 I once worked with an events team that often required a very lengthy registration process for their week-long events.
 This included travel arrangements, hotel stays, golfing, breakout sessions, membership info, and much more.
-This gave me a pretty good gauge for what level of inconvenience people are willing to go to during a registration process.
+This gave me a pretty good gauge for what level of inconvenience people are willing to tolerate.
 I also learned a lot about how challenging it can be for someone to do a seemingly simple task like sending in a copy of their membership card or signing and returning a PDF.

-The onboarding process was waving two huge UX warning flags at me.
+The onboarding process was waving two warning flags at me.

-First of all, if your company plans are not already in the system the user needed to somehow get them to the Optimizer team so that they can add them.
+First of all, if your company plans are not already in the system the user needed to somehow get them to the Optimizer team so that they can add them manually.

-Second, users need to rebalance their 401k each quarter to match the recommendations.
+Second, users needed to rebalance their 401k each quarter to match the recommendations.
 This can be a daunting task especially if it’s your first time rebalancing.
 More on this later.

-This journey map was a great way to get the team to notice the large and small challenges involved with using the Optimizer.
+This journey map was a great way to get the team to notice the challenges involved with using the Optimizer.

-There is technically no way to get around the two challenges mentioned above, but there are things we can do to improve things.
-We decided to look to the user dashboard for opportunities to improve messaging and direct the users towards rebalancing.
-If they don’t rebalance when they should, it’s not working.
+There is technically no way to get around the two challenges mentioned above, but there are things we can do to improve the process.
+We decided to look to the user dashboard for opportunities to clarify how the product works and direct users towards rebalancing at their financial institution.
+If they don’t rebalance quickly when markets are changing, it’s not working.